 Since the movie is concerned with issues of information, misinformation and disinformation, rather than weaponry and technology, at least one third of the yarn consists of brief phone conversations between Ferris and Hoffman, who’s often seen around his pool or in his yard, playing with his children, while getting crucial info and making on the spot vital decisions that might affect the lives of Ferris and others.

-In this, and other respects, “Body of Lies,” which sounds more like a noir melodrama than a suspense political thriller, offers a cynical yet unfamiliar perspective on how the war of terrorism is conducted, both as a matter of routine and as a highly risky, endless cat-and-mouth chase, which inevitably involves risking the lives of officers and civilians, all over the world.
+“Body of Lies,” which sounds more like a noir melodrama than a suspenseful political thriller, offers a cynical perspective on how the war of terrorism is conducted, both as a matter of routine and as a highly dangerous, cat-and-mouth chase, which inevitably involves risking the lives of officers and civilians, all over the world.

-Following the format of a procedural cop-serial killer movie, “Body of Lies” is also a procedural feature, albeit of a very different kind.
+Following the format of a cop-serial killer movie, “Body of Lies” is also a procedural, albeit of a very different kind.
 If my notes are valid, the globetrotting saga shifts locales over a dozen times in the course of its two-hour running time.
-But it’s not disorienting, because every scene is grounded and identified with a title card indicating the specific time and place.
-The movie captures vividly the two sides or facets of the complex, ever-shifting war, on the death-prone front lines as well on the domestic front.
+Every scene is identified with a title card indicating the specific time and place.
+The movie tries to capture the two sides or facets of the complex, ever-shifting war, on the deadly frontlines as well on the domestic front.

-Motivated by the visceral, down-and-dirty nature of the lives of intelligence operatives, Scott and scribe Monahan avoid taking sides or making any moral judgments, instead emphasizing the pragmatic, not political dimensions of executing espionage in the new millennium, a milieu that’s radically different from the one portrayed by Cold War era writers like John Le Carre.
+Motivated by the visceral, down-and-dirty nature of the lives of intelligence operatives, Scott and scribe Monahan avoid taking sides or making any moral judgments, instead emphasizing the pragmatic dimensions of executing espionage in the new millennium, a context that’s radically different from the one portrayed by Cold War era writers like John Le Carre.

 Greeted with mixed to negative response, the movie was a commercial disappointment, amounting to no more than a footnote in the careers of the esteemed director and his star actors.

-So far there has not been an exciting move about the US War in Terrorism.
-Films of similar interest–Rendition, In the Valley of Elah, and Lions for Lambs–have all failed with critics and audiences.
+There has not been, thus far, an exciting move about the U.S. War on Terrorism.
+Films of similar interest–Rendition, In the Valley of Elah, and Lions for Lambs–have also failed with critics and audiences.

 Cast